Skip to content

 • financial resources.

 Additionally, it is important that you have a partnership agreement in place that sets out the terms of the relationship and how the partnership will operate.
-Amongst other considerations, your partnership agreement should detail:
+Among other considerations, your partnership agreement should detail:

 Should I Set Up a Company?